AwSkies/CPWindowsScripts/README.md

 Imports Local Group Policy Objects from `.\Policies\`.
 ### Guest and Admin
 Disables `Guest` and `Administrator` default accounts.
-### Unauthorized Users
+### User Audit
-Reads users from `authorizedusers.txt` and deletes all users not on the list. **Be sure that all built-in accounts (`Administrator`, `Guest`, `DefaultAccount`, `WDAGUtilityAccount`) are in the list or else it will try and fail to delete them.
+Reads users from `authorizedusers.txt`, deletes all users not on the list, and adds users on the list but missing from the computer (with a password of `q1W@e3R$t5Y^u7I*o9`). **Be sure that all built-in accounts (`Administrator`, `Guest`, `DefaultAccount`, `WDAGUtilityAccount`) are in the list or else it will try and fail to delete them.
 The accounts are already there in the list, so just don't remove them.** It's recommended to modify `authorizedusers.txt` only after copying the scripts folder into the VM.
 ### User Passwords
 Changes the password of every user except for the one currently in use to `q1W@e3R$t5Y^u7I*o9`.
 ### Disallowed Media Files